wolfberryllc/MetaIoT-Cloud/README.md

 Phase 1.0 - Complete and available now.

-    We've Developed a Sensor Application (Python + Raspberry Pi + Arduino) Stored the Python + Raspberry Pi data into Google Firebase through Python API's Collected Data from Firebase and Displayed it in a Unity Mobile Application Displayed Data on a Static IP Address from Firebase.
+We've developed a sensor application (Python + Raspberry Pi + Arduino) Stored the Python + Raspberry Pi data into Google Firebase through Python API's Collected data from Firebase and displayed it in a Unity mobile application.
+Displayed dta on a static IP address from Firebase.

 # Phase 2